-Acquisition and implementation costs associated with each management option can vary substantially.
-Before deciding on a management technique, estimate the direct and indirect costs you actually experience from wildlife damage.
-A direct cost would be the annual yield lost by consumption or ruin of the crop specifically by wildlife.
-An indirect cost would be the amount of time you spend per year, trying to reduce or eliminate damage.
-Calculating an estimated total annual cost, in terms of actual economic loss due to wildlife, will help you decide which strategies are the most cost-effective.
-In some instances, it may be more practical to simply tolerate damage than to attempt to manage it.
-To determine the need for control, to select the most appropriate control technique, and to evaluate the techniques' effectiveness, it's always best to conduct pre- and post-treatment assessments to gather good estimates of the actual damage you experience.
+Acquisition and implementation costs associated with each management option also can vary substantially.
+Before deciding on a particular management technique, estimate both the direct and indirect costs you actually experience from wildlife damage.
+A direct cost would be the estimated annual loss of value from reduced yield or production through consumption or ruin of the crop by wildlife.
+An indirect cost would be the annual monetary investment (in time and/or labor) expended in monitoring or detecting damage.
+Calculating this estimated total annual cost, in terms of the actual economic loss due only to wildlife, will help you decide which, if any, strategies are cost-effective.
+Remember, if you are spending more in your attempts to acquire and implement preventive techniques than you are experiencing in actual damage, you likely are losing money.
+In some instances, it may be more practical and economically feasible to simply tolerate some damage than to attempt to manage it.
+To determine if control is needed, to aid your selection of appropriate control techniques, and, importantly, to evaluate the effectiveness of any techniques you may have utilized, you should always conduct pre- and post-treatment economic assessments to gather good estimates of the amount of damage experienced and to assess whether the technique you employed actually provided a cost-effective reduction in damage.

 Prior to employing any damage abatement practice, you must assure that you have correctly identified the species doing the damage.
 Do not assume that, simply because you see an animal on your farm, it is the culprit responsible for the damage.
-Wildlife populations are regarded a public resource and many of the animals that may cause damage to your farm are protected by state and federal laws.
-In addition, many damage management practices (e.g., trapping, shooting, pesticide applications) are species specific and based on established regulation or code.
+Wildlife populations are regarded as a public resource and many of the animals that can cause damage on your farm likely are protected by state and/or federal laws.
+In addition, many damage management practices (e.g., trapping, shooting, pesticide applications) are species-specific and based on established regulation or code.
 If you mistakenly assign blame for damage to the wrong wildlife species and employ a technique that is not authorized for use on that species, you can be cited for violation.
-Therefore, before employing any management practices, check with your county extension agent, local conservation police officer, or your district wildlife biologist to review depredation permit requirements and/or legal issues related to "take" or use.
+Therefore, before employing any management practices, check with your county extension agent, local conservation police officer/game warden, or your district wildlife biologist to review depredation permit requirements and/or legal issues related to "take" or use of wildlife.